 Intelligent Infrastructure and Water

-Last December, I was invited to give a presentation at a sensor conference, where the theme centered on how innovative technologies could exponentially enable a state of global abundance, as described by Peter Diamindis in his book by that name.
+In December 2015, I was invited to give a presentation at a sensor conference, where the theme centered on how innovative technologies could exponentially enable a state of global abundance, as described by Peter Diamindis in his book by that name.
 The premise is that we can achieve a sustainable and abundant existence globally within a generation by applying emerging technologies to address these challenges.
 There are four key elements, or pillars, that underpin this concept of abundance: universal health, clean energy, a safe environment and sustainable food supply.
 The vehicle by which this aspirational (and admittedly utopian) goal can be realized is in the proliferation of novel and inexpensive sensors, which in turn would catalyze the growth of the Internet of Things and truly drive an intelligent infrastructure.
 Ubiquitous measurement presumably would enable a much deeper understanding of complex systems.
 In turn, this information would drive actionable real time management of our resources, efficiency improvement, and lead to new markets and capabilities for attaining those key pillars.
 Implementing this vision would then usher in this new age of abundance.

 By many accounts, the potential revenue for this endeavor is vast.
 Some forecasts have projected growth in these sensor devices from an estimated baseline of ~$1B in 2015 to $50B in 2020 and $3.8T by 2025.
 Along with the commensurate explosion of ‘big data’ that would result from deployment of such vast arrays of sensors would come the associated information processing, data storage, hardware fabrication demand, communication infrastructure, user revenue adoption (companies, utilities, individuals and communities, government), and edge analytic capabilities, representing an exciting wave of novel opportunities.
 However, while the application of sensors and connected devices is comparatively straightforward for a clearly defined focus (buildings, factories and vehicles, etc.), it is generally less clear how to make the business case for the much broader application to creating ‘smart’ infrastructure (water and energy management, air quality, transportation, etc.).
 This shouldn’t be a surprise, given the expansive scope of these issues, and the many stakeholders and constituencies involved.
 Ultimately, achieving long term global sustainability will depend on how quickly and effectively we attain a ‘smart infrastructure’.